 If an employee or student indicates compliance is not possible due to medical reasons, the individual should be referred to the appropriate College office to request accommodations on the basis of disability office.
 Email Human Resources at HumanResources@tulsacc.edu for employees or the Accessibility Resources Center at firstname.lastname@example.org for students.

-Guests, like commercial vendors who are neither students nor prospective students, shall arrange visits to campus ahead of time in order to provide ample time for completion, submission, and review of the Self-Assessment Questionnaire.
+Guests, like commercial vendors who are neither students nor prospective students, shall arrange visits to campus ahead of time.
 Meetings with outside vendors and agencies should be held via phone or teleconference unless a face-to-face meeting is essential for business purposes.
-Contract workers and vendors are expected to follow CDC guidance for unvaccinated employees to wear face coverings when on campus, and utilize them consistent with College policy.
-Vendors, who refuse to comply with this Return Plan are subject to having their access to campus suspended or terminated.
+Contract workers and vendors are expected to follow CDC guidance for unvaccinated employees to wear face coverings when on campus and utilize them consistent with College policy.
+Vendors who refuse to comply with this Return Plan are subject to having their access to campus suspended or terminated.
 Any issues can be reported by filling out the COVID Compliance Form.

 Weekly COVID Reports will be generated to indicate the total numbers of quarantine and isolation cases self-reported to TCC and posted on the Coronavirus Resources Webpage.
 Categories will include both student and employee reports as well as on-campus/off-campus reports.